ihtnc/ava-ghcopilot-workshop-ato/Readme.md

 ### Unit Test Project

-There is a different repository that contains the unit test project where we will continue to use GitHub Copilot to generate Unit Test code snippets.
+There is a different repository that contains the project where we will continue to use GitHub Copilot to generate Unit Test code snippets.
 The repository can be found [here.](https://github.com/alvinvinalon/Copilot-node-calculator.git)

 https://github.com/alvinvinalon/Copilot-node-calculator.git